two-torial/two-torial/docs/extras/softether.md

 !!! danger "This part of the guide is for hosting a hub!
 If you only wish to connect to a hub, refer to [Connecting to a SoftEther Hub](#connecting-to-a-softether-hub)."

+!!! info "While this guide is mainly focused on setting up link-play for arcade games, theoretically this should also work with other PC games that supports link-playing over LAN."

 #### Setting up the Server, and Creating a Hub

 !!! tip ""